What is an EMR System?

 2. Proprietary

-Proprietary EMR systems are owned and controlled by a single vendor.
+Proprietary EMR systems are often owned and controlled by a single vendor.

 E. Based on Vendor Size